-To see that this is possible in principle, one need look no further than the UK’s Open Banking and the European Union’s Payment Services Directive, which require banks to offer an API for bank accounts.
+To see that this is possible in principle, one need look no further than the UK’s Open Banking and the European Union’s Payment Services Directive, which require banks to offer an API for bank accounts (Manthorpe, 2018).
 This means that consumers can access third-party services, such as bill payment and insurance, by authorizing them to have access via the API instead of having to open a new account with a separate company.
 This dramatically lowers switching costs, and is making the market for financial services more competitive.
 The ACCESS Act, introduced by Senators Mark Warner and Josh Hawley in the US, was the first attempt to provide a similar concept for social media companies.
-While this particular effort didn’t get very far, it points to the possibility that bots could be used as an important alternative to Industrial Age antitrust regulation for shifting power back to end users.
+While this particular effort hasn’t gone very far to date, it points to the possibility that bots could be used as an important alternative to Industrial Age antitrust regulation for shifting power back to end users.

 After we have fought against geographical and prioritization limits and have bots that represent us online, we will still face legal limits that restrict what we can create and share.
 I will first examine copyright and patent laws and suggest ways to reduce how much they limit the knowledge loop.
 Then I’ll turn to privacy laws.

 There is another problem with the incentive argument.
 It ignores a long history of prior content creation.
 Let’s take music as an example.
 Musical instruments were made as far back as 30,000 years ago, pre-dating the idea of copyright by many millennia.
-Even the earliest known encoding of a song, which marks music’s transition from information to knowledge, is around 3,400 years old , .
+Even the earliest known encoding of a song, which marks music’s transition from information to knowledge, is around 3,400 years old (Andrews, 2018; Wulstan, 1971).
 Clearly then, people made and shared music long before copyright existed.
 In fact, the period during which it’s been possible for someone to earn a lot of money from making and then selling recorded music has been extraordinarily short.
-It started with the invention of the gramophone in the 1870s and peaked in 1999, the year that saw the biggest profits in the music industry (although the industry’s revenues have been gradually increasing in recent years with the advent of streaming ).
+It started with the invention of the gramophone in the 1870s and peaked in 1999, the year that saw the biggest profits in the music industry, although the industry’s revenues have been gradually increasing again in recent years with the advent of streaming (Smith, 2020).

 Over time, copyright holders have strengthened their claims and extended their reach.
-For instance, with the passing of the US Copyright Act of 1976, the requirement to register a copyright was removed: if you created content, you automatically held copyright in it .
+For instance, with the passing of the US Copyright Act of 1976, the requirement to register a copyright was removed: if you created content, you automatically held copyright in it (U.S. Copyright Office, 2019).
 Then, in 1998, the US Copyright Term Extension Act extended the length of a term of copyright from 50 to 70 years beyond the life of the author.
-This became known as the “Mickey Mouse Protection Act” because Disney had lobbied for it: having built a profitable business based on protected content, they were mindful that a number of their copyrights were due to expire .
+This became known as the “Mickey Mouse Protection Act” because Disney had lobbied for it: having built a profitable business based on protected content, they were mindful that a number of their copyrights were due to expire (Slaton, 1999).

 More recently, copyright lobbying has attempted to interfere with the publication of content on the Internet, through proposed legislation such as the Protect IP Act and the Stop Online Piracy Act, and language in the Trans-Pacific Partnership (TPP), a trade deal that the United States did not ultimately join (after the United States withdrew, the language was removed).
 In these latest attempts at expansion, the conflict between copyright and the digital knowledge loop has become especially clear.
 Copyright limits what you can do with content that you have access to, essentially restricting you to consuming it.
 It dramatically curtails your ability to share content and to create other works that use some or all of it.
 Some of the more extreme examples include takedowns of videos from YouTube that used the song “Happy Birthday to You,” which was under copyright until just a few years ago.

 From a societal standpoint, it is never optimal to prevent someone from listening to or watching content that has already been created.
 Since the marginal cost of accessing a digital copy is zero, the world is better off if that person gets enjoyment from that content.
-And if that person is inspired and creates some new inspiring content themselves, then the world is a lot better off.
+And if that person becomes motivated to create some new inspiring content themselves, then the world is a lot better off.

 Imagine a situation where the only automatic right accruing to an intellectual work was attribution.
 Anyone wanting to copy or distribute your song would only have to credit you, something that would not inhibit any part of the knowledge loop.
 Attribution imposes no restrictions on making, accessing and distributing copies, or on creating or sharing derivative works.
 It can include referencing who wrote the lyrics, who composed the music, who played which instrument and so on.
 It can also include where you found this particular piece of music.
 This practice of attribution is already becoming popular for digital text and images using the Creative Commons License, or the MIT License in open source software development.